VosshallLab/Jove_Vosshall_2020/README.md

 **Calcium_imaging**

 This folder contains the script used to calculate peak deltaF/F for all calcium imaging experiments, to generate heatmaps (Figure 4G, Figure 5D,Figure 6G,H, Figure S4A, and Figure S7E) and to perform clustering (related to Figure 5G-I, Figure S4, and Figure S5).

+**Clustering_validation**

-This folder also contains the Supplemental Report and script for the clustering validation analyses performed in Figure S5.
+This folder contains the Supplemental Report and script for the clustering validation analyses performed in Figure S5.

 **Raw_data**